MethodGrab/firefox-custom-new-tab-page/README.md

 # Custom New Tab Page
-> Specify a custom URL to show when opening new tabs, _without changing the address bar_.
+> A Firefox extension that allows you to specify a custom URL to be shown when opening a new tab, _without changing the address bar content_.

 ## Usage